How to Apply

 - The statement of purpose is an especially important part of the application as it gives applicants a chance to describe their research interests.
 There is no single way to write a good statement of purpose, but click for some sample statements of purpose from successful recent applicants.

 - At the beginning of their statement of purpose in the application, all applicants must also list three keywords best describing their research interests and geographical area of study (for example: Mass Media, Indigenous Rights, Latin America).

-- Applicants must upload a roughly 10-20 page sample of relatively recent written work electronically via the online application or to firstname.lastname@example.org by December 8.
+- Applicants must upload a roughly 10-20 page sample of relatively recent written work electronically via the online application https://gradschool.duke.edu/admissions/application-instructions or for questions send an email to email@example.com by December 8.

 - December 8: Departmental deadline for submission of Ph.D. applications for admission and award for the fall semester.